 As a busy VO artist and producer, Sato's voice has represented companies such as Disney, Microsoft, American Express to name a few, heightening product and service experiences and educating users and customers.

 Sato was born in Hamamatsu, Japan, a manufacturing city known for musical instruments.
 He received a Master of Music in Choral Conducting with Distinction and a Bachelor of Music in Media Writing from California State University, Northridge.
 In addition to his music degrees, he holds degree in Cinema from Santa Monica College.

-Sato currently serves as the conductor of Meiji University Glee Club, and a lecturer at Shobi University and Shobi College of Music, teaching music composition, arrangement, recording and music technology and production.
+Sato currently serves as the conductor of Meiji University Glee Club, and a lecturer at Shobi University, teaching music composition, arrangement, recording and music technology and production.
 His past positions include a resident composer/assistant conductor of the Torrance Symphony (2005-2012), and a lecturer at Shobi College of Music (2011-2015).